HallaSurvivor/Blog/_posts/2022-05-29-homotopy-of-homotopies.md

     group has a finite presentation, and those that do don't have a _canonical_ finite presentation.
 But if you _fix_ a presentation, it greatly expands the kinds of (combinatorial and computational) tools for working with your group.

-[^11]:
-    As an aside, as a topos theorist, this all feels a bit familiar.

-    Just like a model structure (which we'll define later) is some structure that presents a homotopy
-    theory in a way that lets us do concrete computation, a [site][11] is a structure that presents a (grothendieck) topos and lets us do concrete computations.

-    Now, in the topos theory world,
-    Olivia Caramello's bridges program is based on the idea that we can find nontrivial relationships between two sites presenting the same topos...
-I wonder if there are any theorems that let us relate two model categories presenting the same homotopy theory.

 [^15]:
     You can read more in the (surprisingly readable!) paper